 - 4.6 If a student has attempted to resolve matters informally but is not satisfied with the outcome, they may elect to proceed to the next stage by submitting a formal complaint within fourteen calendar days of receiving the outcome of their informal complaint.
 A student may also submit a formal complaint if the issue involved is too complex or serious for informal resolution.
-At this point, students may wish to seek advice from the Students' Union on how best to progress their complaint.
-The student must submit their complaint by means of a Student Complaint Form and submit it to the Head of the Department or Service concerned.
-If a student is unsure who to submit their formal complaint to, they should seek advice from the Office of the University Secretary. - 4.7 If a student has made an allegation under the Dignity and Respect Policy and the informal process has not resolved the issue to the student's satisfaction they may submit a written complaint to the Head of the Department or Service concerned, with a copy sent (if the complaint is against a member of staff) to the relevant HR Manager, to be considered as a formal complaint under this procedure.
-At the outset the Head of Department / Service should seek advice from Human Resources (where the complaint is against a member of staff) or from Student Services (where the complaint is against a student). - 4.8 The student should keep a copy of their complaint and any other documentation submitted for their own records. - 4.9 The Head of Department / Service should acknowledge the complaint within five working days of receipt, and at the same time notify the Director of Academic Registry and Director of Student Services.
-The Director of Academic Registry and / or the Director of Student Services may at this point contact the Head of Department should they feel it would be appropriate for them to become involved in the investigation of the complaint.
-In any event, the Head of Department is free to consult either post holder if they consider it appropriate. - 4.10 The complaint will be investigated by the Head of Department or Service concerned (or their nominee), who will arrange to meet with the student to discuss their complaint in detail.
-If a meeting is felt to be inappropriate, undesirable or
+At this point, students may wish to seek advice from Student Services, the Students' Union or the University Independent Advisor for Postgraduate Research Students on how best to progress their complaint.
+The student should submit their complaint by means of a Student Complaint Form to student-complaints@bath.ac.uk.
+Please copy in the Head of the Department or Service concerned if known.
+The student-complaints@bath.ac.uk email address is monitored by the Student Casework and Compliance Manager. - 4.7 The student should keep a copy of their complaint and any other documentation submitted for their own records. - 4.8 The student should receive an acknowledgement of receipt of their complaint, from the Student Casework and Compliance Manager (or nominee), within five working days of receipt.
+The Student Casework and Compliance Manager (or nominee) will also notify the Director of Academic Registry and Director of Student Services of the complaint.
+The Director of Academic Registry and / or the Director of Student Services may at this point contact the relevant Head of Department or Service should they feel it would be appropriate for them to become involved in the investigation of the complaint.
+In any event, the Head of Department or Service is free to consult either post holder if they consider it appropriate. - 4.9 The complaint will be investigated by the Head of Department or Service concerned (or their nominee) or by a nominee of the University Secretary if the Head of Department has had involvement in the matters complained about.
+They will normally arrange to meet with the student to discuss their complaint in detail.